lambdajack/sequentially-generate-planet-mbtiles/README.md

 ## FAQ

+1. **How long will this take?** Low spec hardware?
+Whole planet?
+Days/weeks.
+A few days for reasonable hardward.
+Small sections can be done in as little as a few minutes.
-1. **Why do I have to run part of the programme with 'sudo' privileges?** You might not have to depending on your system, but most modern linux systems require sudo for commands like `make install`, which are required here.
+2. **Why do I have to run part of the programme with 'sudo' privileges?** You might not have to depending on your system, but most modern linux systems require sudo for commands like `make install`, which are required here.
 Therefore, we run those commands as sudo as a catch-all.
-2. **Do I have to download the entire planet?** Not at all.
+3. **Do I have to download the entire planet?** Not at all.
 Simply remove/change the `config.json` `subRegions` array to include only the areas you want.
 Once downloaded, they will be merged together into a single file called `planet.mbtiles`.
 You can then rename that file to something more appropriate.
-3. **It's running, but my pbf folder is empty - should I be worried?** Check the openmaptiles/data folder.
+4. **It's running, but my pbf folder is empty - should I be worried?** Check the openmaptiles/data folder.
 If your config has selected to delete files downloaded, then they will be moved rather than copied.
-4. **Ubuntu only?** Nope!
+5. **Ubuntu only?** Nope!
 It should work on any distro as long as the dependancies are installed.

 ## Acknowledgements